Ivano Bordon: Managerial career

 After hanging the boots, he began coaching goalkeepers.
 He did so at Solbiatese and Udinese, before starting, a long-term collaboration with manager Marcello Lippi.

 In 1994, Bordon was tasked by Juventus manager Lippi with enhancing the performance of the goalkeeper Angelo Peruzzi.
 He stayed with Lippi at Juventus until 1999, during which the club won numerous trophies, including five Serie A titles and one UEFA Champions League.
 In 1999, Bordon followed Lippi at Inter, where he worked for two years even if Lippi was sacked at the beginning of the second season.
 Bordon then reunited with Lippi again, first in Juventus and then in the Italy national team that went ahead to win the 2006 FIFA World Cup.

 Style of play

-Regarded as one of the best Italian goalkeepers of his generation, Bordon was an introverted goalkeeper, known in particular for his cool-headedness, focus, positioning, and responsiveness.
+He is regarded as one of the best Italian goalkeepers of his generation.
+Bordon was an introverted goalkeeper, known in particular for his cool-headedness, focus, positioning, and responsiveness.
 His agility in particular earned him the nickname Pallottolla ("Bullet").